No Aphrodisiac: Reception

 "No Aphrodisiac" won Song of the Year at the ARIA Music Awards of 1998 and was also nominated for Single of the Year but lost out to Natalie Imbruglia's cover version of "Torn".
 The track was performed by the band at a ceremony in Sydney before the Millennium.
 It was also performed live during the closing ceremony of the Sydney 2000 Paralympic Games.

 AllMusic's Jonathan Lewis felt it was "a melancholy, piano-driven song about long-distance relationships".
 According to Bernard Zuel of The Sydney Morning Herald, it was "A ballad about infidelity, or even masturbation – 'there's no aphrodisiac like loneliness' – it became a national love-song request.
 The single was released independently by Freedman's own label, had no film clip, no commercial radio airplay and no marketing budget."

 The Guardian said, "No Aphrodisiac is a demarcation in the Whitlams’ sound: gone were the boyish songs about mates and girls, replaced by melancholic, clever songs about being lonely and drinking too much (and girls).
 In a neat encapsulation of the band’s shift, Lewis even swapped his double bass for an electric bass halfway through the track."

+In 2025, the song ranked 91 on the Triple J's Hottest 100 of Australian Songs.